 Being a Roommate

 As students from different races, cultures, socioeconomic, and family backgrounds, there are many new things you may encounter when moving in with a new roommate.
 Therefore, it is recommended that a pair of roommates foster a relationship built on open communication.
 By openly discussing issues, roommates may be able to alleviate any conflicts that may occur.

 As a part of open communication, each pair of roommates should establish a set of agreed upon ground rules (i.e. music levels, lights-out time, study time).
 These ground rules will assist roommates in holding each other accountable.
 During the semester, your Residential Assistant (RA) will meet with you in order to review the “Roommate Agreement Form.”
 This form may assist in facilitating the discussion you have with your roommate in order to set your established ground rules.

 If roommates are in conflict and cannot come to a reasonable mutually agreed upon resolution, the RES staff is here to help.
 The RAs are available to students in order to assist in resolving any potential issues or can refer students to resources on campus that may assist in resolving the issue.
-For more information, please come to the RES Office on the 2nd floor of Rho and we would be more than happy to assist you.
+For more information, please come to the RES Office located in Sigma General, call (949)214-3045, or email [email protected], we would be more than happy to help you.

-Although the Residential Education and Services (RES) department believes in giving roommates the autonomy to create their own set of ground rules, RES has also developed a set of rights that must be respected by each student.
+Although the Office of Residence Life believes in giving roommates the autonomy to create their own set of ground rules, RES has also developed a set of rights that must be respected by each student.
 These rights include: